Skip to main content

 Protocols for Restoring Hormonal Architecture

-When elevated estrogen is identified as a primary contributor to infertility, the clinical objective is to correct the and restore the normal function of the HPG axis.
+When elevated estrogen is identified as a primary contributor to infertility, the clinical objective is to correct the testosterone-to-estrogen ratio and restore the normal function of the HPG axis.
 This is often achieved through targeted medical protocols.

 Therapeutic Agent Mechanism of Action Primary Clinical Application